Antiviral drug: Before cell entry

-One anti-viral strategy is to interfere with the ability of a virus to infiltrate a target cell.
+One antiviral strategy is to interfere with the ability of a virus to infiltrate a target cell.
 The virus must go through a sequence of steps to do this, beginning with binding to a specific "receptor" molecule on the surface of the host cell and ending with the virus "uncoating" inside the cell and releasing its contents.
 Viruses that have a lipid envelope must also fuse their envelope with the target cell, or with a vesicle that transports them into the cell before they can uncoat.

 This stage of viral replication can be inhibited in two ways: